atgeller/Wasm-Prechk-Artifact/README.md

 First, you need to build or download `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly-disk001.vmdk` to the same directory as
 `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly.ovf`.

-An image can be downloaded from TODO.
+An image can be downloaded from https://doi.org/10.5281/zenodo.8423072.
+Note that you will need to rename the downloaded image from `POPL2024Artifact-IndexedTypesforaStaticallySafeWebAssembly-disk001.vmdk` to `POPL 2024 Artifact - Indexed Types for a Statically Safe WebAssembly-disk001.vmdk` (spaces weren't allowed when uploading).

 Alternatively, run `make-virtualbox.sh` to build a new image.
 This builds the Virtual Box image from the Docker image, and so requires a Docker.